biodivdev/dwc-bot-es/README.md

 # dwc-bot-es

-A bot to read DarwinCore Archives from IPTs and index them on ElasticSearch.
+A bot to read DarwinCore Archives from IPTs and index them on ElasticSearch, indexing Resources, Checklists and Occurrences.

 ## Deploy

-With docker (recommended):
+### Run with Docker

+Run the docker container

-    $ docker run -d -p 8383:8383 -volume /var/data/dwc-bot:/var/data/dwc-bot:rw diogok/dwc-bot
+    $ docker run -d -volume /var/data/dwc-bot:/var/data/dwc-bot:rw diogok/dwc-bot-es

 With docker-compose: